 Probably the biggest blow to public trust has been the revelation regarding the Clinton Foundation and the shenanigans involved in covering up what looks like very serious crimes.
 Everyday we get new stories that make a Hollywood thriller sound pedestrian.
 All of a sudden, the conspiracy guys don’t sound so nutty as their theories are playing out in the news.
 If the Feds can accidentally find a laptop that brings down the Clinton Crime Family, name a cloak and dagger scenario that is still implausible?

 We are in a period where no one takes anything in the news at face value, but lots of people are willing to accept all sorts of outlandish rumors.
 After all, the crackpots and conspiracy nuts have been right a lot lately.
 When every scandal starts with WikiLeaks or some anonymous tweet, it is not unreasonable to pay more attention to that stuff than the main stream media, which is often working to conceal these stories.
 You cannot blame people for being a bit paranoid, given what we see happening.

-This post has already been read 5288 times!
+This post has already been linked to 5393 times!